-The loss allowance for financial assets are based on assumptions about the risk of default and expected loss rates.
+The loss allowance for financial assets is based on assumptions about the risk of default and expected loss rates.
 The management uses judgement in making these assumptions and selecting the inputs to the impairment calculations based on the past history, existing market conditions as well as forward looking estimates at the end of each reporting period.
-Details of the key assumptions and inputs used are disclosed in Note 3 (k).
+Details of the key assumptions and inputs used are disclosed in note 3 (j).